05 Apr How I decided to work with Canva instead of against it

 So, what did I do?

 I spent a lot of time exploring the tool, testing what works and what doesn’t and finding a way for it to add value to my clients.
 What I found was that it’s a great tool for social media but absolutely crap for print.
 Why?
 Because there’s no way of adding technical aspects to the files.
-There’s no way of adding margins which, when designing a brochure, is quite important.
+There’s no way of adding margins, which is quite important when designing a brochure.
 And there’s no way of knowing if an image is high enough in resolution.

 By following other designers who have made it their job to create within Canva, I can see where the possibilities lie.
 But still, I found it didn’t give me the creative freedom I’m used to compared to Adobe.